Self Destruction (song)

 "Self Destruction" is the only single by the Stop the Violence Movement, a group formed by American rapper KRS-One in 1988 in response to violence in the hip hop and African American communities.

 The single raised over $100,000 that was donated to the National Urban League.

+"Self Destruction" was the top rap single of 1989, reaching the number-one spot on the Billboard Year-End Hot Rap Singles of 1989 becoming the first song to top Billboards year-end rap chart.

 Background

 After a young fan was killed at a 1988 Boogie Down Productions and Public Enemy show, KRS-One formed the Stop the Violence Movement in hopes of encouraging the hip hop community to end violence being committed among themselves.
 Further inspired by the recent murder of fellow BDP founding member Scott La Rock, he assembled many contemporary East Coast hip hop rap stars of the time to record a song about anti-violence.
 With production assistance by bandmate D-Nice and Hank Shocklee of the Bomb Squad, the product of the session was the chart-topping song "Self Destruction".
 All proceeds went to the National Urban League.
 A VHS cassette entitled Overcoming Self-Destruction—the Making of the Self-Destruction Video accompanied the song's release.

 The song debuted at No. 1 on the first week of Billboards Hot Rap Songs existence and held the spot for ten consecutive weeks.

 The following rappers contributed the vocals to the song: